 Loss of a Loved One was inspired by the true story of a little girl named Anna.
-The second of my four children, Anna was a healthy first grader who one day developed a small but painful bruise on her leg.
+The second of Robin’s four children, Anna was a healthy first grader who one day developed a small but painful bruise on her leg.
 A week later she died of a rare and aggressive form of leukemia.
 Devastated, the Monroe family wrestled with the loss as their Father God saw them through.

-This book seems to bring comfort, in particular, to people who are in their darkest times of grief.
+This book brings comfort, in particular, to people who are in their darkest times of grief.

-Top of the list: Goodreads’ Books for Children with Chronic Illness
+On the best-of list: Goodreads’ Books for Children with Chronic Illness

 Recommended by Linda N. Edelstein, PHD